0xIslamTaha/orchestrator-public-use-case/readme.md

 ## Operating Systems:
 - Linux: working out of the box.
 - MacOS: please exeucte `brew install coreutils` command.
-- We arenot supporting Windows yet.
+- We are not supporting Windows yet.

 ## Execution steps:
 1- Install the packages